Co-Regulating Touch for Early Trauma

 Specialized somatic support for developmental trauma

-My practice is particularly attuned to the ways early relational wounding lives in the body and shapes our capacity for safety, connection, and co-regulation.
-Through trauma-informed touch and somatic parts work, we create sanctuary where these earliest protective strategies can be witnessed with reverence as we explore new pathways to embodied resilience.
+This work is particularly attuned to the ways that early trauma lives in the body and shapes our capacity for trust, ease, connection, and co-regulation.
+Through trauma-informed touch and somatic parts work, we create sanctuary where these protective can be witnessed with reverence as we explore new pathways to embodied resilience.

-Your body may be communicating its need for deeper safety through physical sensations like a pounding heart, muscle tension, lightheadedness, digestive changes, chest tightness, fatigue, or the sense of moving through a heavy veil.
+Your body may be communicating the accumulated load of these patterns through physical sensations like a pounding heart, muscle tension, lightheadedness, digestive changes, chest tightness, fatigue, or the sense of moving through a heavy veil.
 Emotional messages might include feeling disconnected from yourself or others, diminished joy, racing thoughts, or limited access to your natural curiosity and creativity.
 These are not symptoms to fix, but invitations from your nervous system to explore what it needs to feel truly resourced.

-How integrative somatic sessions can support your nervous system
+How integrative somatic care can support your nervous system

 Co-regulating touch work offers a bottom-up pathway to embodied safety — as your nervous system discovers new depths of regulation and resilience through attuned presence, this often creates a gentle ripple effect supporting cognitive, social, and behavioral well-being.
 This approach can serve as its own complete healing journey or beautifully complement talk therapy, offering what words alone sometimes cannot reach.

 My practice integrates wisdom from polyvagal and attachment theories with craniosacral therapy, Aline LaPierre's NeuroAffective Touch, and Kathy Kain's Somatic Resilience and Regulation for Early Trauma.
-Through this collaborative dance between your nervous system's moment-to-moment guidance and my attuned presence, we create sanctuary where your body can safely explore what it means to be held.
-This work is not psychotherapy and serves alongside rather than replacing care with licensed mental health professionals.
+Through this moment-to-moment attunement to your nervous system, I offer companionship as your body explores co-regulation, discovers deep rest, or ventures into your inner landscape.

 Through our work together, I have a deeper understanding of how my physical symptoms and emotions are symbiotically connected.
 I have been supported to make lifestyle and behavioral changes that had been affecting my symptoms.